Game Preview: Solar Bears at Icemen, April 15, 2021

 Tonight's Promotion: $2 beer & wine!

-About Tonight's Game: Tonight the Icemen closeout their four-game homestand against the Orlando Solar Bears.
+About Tonight's Game: Tonight the Icemen close out their four-game homestand against the Orlando Solar Bears.
 Jacksonville is currently riding a nine-game point streak at home.
-A big two points is on the line tonight as the Icemen (44 pts, ).512 points percentage) look to gain some ground on the third place Solar Bears (54 pts / 0.574 points percentage).
+A big two points is on the line tonight as the Icemen (44 pts / 0.512 points percentage) look to gain some ground on the third place Solar Bears (54 pts / 0.574 points percentage).

 Series History: The Solar Bears lead the season series against the Icemen 6-3-1-0 while also leading the All-Time series 31-8-2-0.